ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Wrapped strings passed as children in curly brackets to prevent build error like unescaped apostrophes and such
 * Moved `MainContent` and `RightBar` components from each page to a single reusable component in `app/components` folder
 * Deleted `MainContent` and `RightBar` components from each page
-* Fixed content being clipped when scrolling in `MainContent` and `RightBar` component
+* Fixed a bug causing content being clipped when scrolling in `MainContent` and `RightBar` component
 * Moved `amplifyconfiguration.json` and `aws-exports.js` to `src` folder outside the `app` folder
 * Added `light blue` and `dark blue` variant for color `blue` in `tailwind.config.js`
 * Removed duplicate `HRBulletinBoard` component file